Structured outputs with small local models

 summary: Summary

 The model was already able to see all the data, it just did not put these in the right place.
-Using the scratchpad and thinking field helps it to provide a more grounded answer in our case.
+Using the scratchpad helps it to provide a more grounded answer in our case.

 Thinking fields can be put in every Pydantic object but at the cost of extra output tokens and latency.
 In this case, I tried to put it only where it was needed and found out from experience that it was required both in Invoice and Address.
-This is empirical and should not be taken as a generality.
+This is empirical and should not be generalized.

 Improvement 4: Validate after generation

-We have greatly improved the model’s output, however there is still a mistake in invoice 2 : the model returns 2 items where there shall be 3.
+We have greatly improved the model’s output, however there is still a mistake in invoice 2: the model returns 2 items where there should be 3.

-• The sum of items net worth must equal the summary net worth
+- The sum of items net worths must equal the summary net worth

 We can implement these checks as Pydantic validators that will run after generation.
-Now at least we know when something is wrong, even without a ground-truth (which is usually not available) and set aside invoices that cannot be automatically processed.
+Now at least we know when something is wrong, even without a ground-truth (which is usually not available) and set aside invoices that cannot be processed automatically.

 Improvement 5: Retry mechanism

 Actually, there is still a last bullet we can try.
-Language models are surprisingly good at fixing their answers whether by reasoning or being told.
+Language models are surprisingly good at fixing their answers whether by reasoning or being told to.

 This is what Instructor is for.
 On each generation, it will automatically parse the output, run the Pydantic checks and if there are any validation errors, it will include these in a prompt and send it back to the model to auto-correct itself.
 Of course, this comes at the cost of increased latency.